0xr0bert/phase-seminar-20221026/presentation.md

 ## Conclusions

 - Thinking about norms and habits are key.
 - In our sample intervention, habits and norms allow us to destabilize the convention of commuting by car.
-We disrput this convention by preventing the effect of habit (on car-free days); this then leads to a change in norm.
+We disrupt this convention by preventing the effect of habit (on car-free days); this then leads to a change in norm.
 - By allowing many runs of the simulation, precise estimates of the effects within the model can be attained.
 - Further work could extend our model by calibrating the built environment data to see how the environment interacts with social norms.
 - The model is available under a permissive license at <https://gitlab.com/ragreener1/Motivate>.
 The specific version used is available at <https://doi.org/hvpd>.
 It is programmed in Rust, a modern high-performance systems programming language.